-Yerington West, Arizona
+Yerington West, Nevada

-Tertiary faults have significantly dismembered and extended the district, which contains a cluster of porphyry Cu (Mo) systems centered on a Jurassic granitic pluton.
+Tertiary faults have significantly dismembered and extended the district, which contains a cluster of porphyry copper (Mo) systems centered on a Jurassic granitic pluton.
 Fault-bound deposit pieces include the past-producing Yerington and McArthur mines (Anaconda), and the undeveloped Bear-Lagomarsino and Ann Mason deposits, in addition to several IOCG-type targets such as Pumpkin Hollow (Nevada Copper).

-Note: The nearby mines and deposits in the region provide context for EMX’s Project, which occurs in a similar geologic setting, but this is not necessarily indicative that the project hosts similar mineralization.
+Note: The nearby mines and deposits in the region provide geologic context for EMX’s Project, but this is not necessarily indicative that the Project hosts similar mineralization.

 Maps